charlielobster/CUDA_NekRS/README.md

     | Fan  Temp   Perf          Pwr:Usage/Cap |           Memory-Usage | GPU-Util  Compute M. |
     |                                         |                        |               MIG M. |

-In the example Driver Version is 570.172.08 and CUDA Version is 12.8.
-This is good, anything under v13.0 is less of a problem.
+In the example, Driver Version is 570.172.08 and CUDA Version is 12.8.
+This is good, anything under v13.0 is not a problem.

+To help clarify a very murky subject, there is a difference between CUDA Version and Toolkit Version, even though they are usually the same numbers.
+The CUDA Version relates to the driver software you have running a particular GPU device, and the Toolkit Version determines what hardware architectures your codebase can target.

 In a terminal, type: